aby03/Indian-Traffic-Simulator/README.md

   $ sudo apt-get install build-essential
   $ sudo apt-get make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev libxcursor-dev libxinerama-dev
   $ sudo apt-get install freeglut3 freeglut3-dev libglew-dev
   //Last line is important for download.
-However, if some problem is encountered, the 3rd command will usuall resolve it.
+However, if some problem is encountered, the 3rd command will usually resolve it.
   ```

 ### How to run

-- After cloning/downloading the repo, in the main folder,use `make` to compile all the files.
+- After cloning/downloading the repo, in the main folder, use `make` to compile all the files.
 - Inside `/config/config.ini`, create the necessary road, signal and vehicle properties for simulation.
 More details about the `config.ini` file is given below
 - Run the simulation using `./bin/gl_sim`